Is your dog a good citizen? Can a dog become a good citizen? YES! Your dog can and should become a good citizen and I am going to tell you how.

 - You must be calm and relaxed when I leave the house.

 My terms are reasonable.
-My dogs have a great healthcare plan, they get fed the best food, get loads of love and attention, free housing, exercise, and socialization.
+My dogs have a great healthcare plan, get loads of love and attention, free housing, exercise, and socialization.
 Pretty good deal.
 They learned my terms through a combination of positive and negative consequences.
 If you look at my terms they are the same as the Canine Good Citizen test.
 When your dog learns your terms you’ll have a dog everyone wants to be around, a dog that is a Good Citizen.

 Are you ready to help your dog become a good citizen?